 Agricultural commodities % of revenue dependent on these agricultural commodities Produced and/or sourced Please explain Palm oil Less than 10% Sourced The percent revenue for this commodity is less than 10%.
 Rice Less than 10% Sourced The percent revenue for this commodity is less than 10%.
 Soy Less than 10% Sourced The percent revenue for this commodity is less than 10%.
-Cattle products Less than 10% Sourced The percent revenue for this commodity is less than 10%.
 Other, please specify Black Pepper Don't know Sourced Black Pepper is one of McCormick's five iconic ingredients and represents the greatest percentage of the herbs and spices portfolio in terms of volume procured annually.
 Black Pepper is included in varying amounts in McCormick's product portfolio, and we do not have a figure on the % of revenue dependent on this agricultural commodity.